pamela-gatica/mimiciii-icu-patient-analysis/README.md

 - SQL
 - MIMIC-III Dataset
 - Microsoft Word / PDF
-- (Optional) Python / Power BI for visualization
+- Python / Power BI for visualization

+## Data Visualization
+All visualizations were generated using Python (Matplotlib) after querying data directly from Google BigQuery.

+The workflow integrates SQL-based data extraction with Python-based visualization to produce reproducible and scalable analysis.

 ## Dataset
 The MIMIC-III database is a large, publicly available dataset containing de-identified health data from ICU patients.